Justus Ramsey House

-Nestled among the bustling restaurants and bars of West Seventh Street is the city's oldest standing private residence, the Justus Ramsey House.
-Built in 1852, the small limestone residence now sits in the patio of Burger Moe's restaurant.
+Nestled among the bustling restaurants and bars of West Seventh Street is one of the city's oldest standing private residences, the Justus Ramsey House.
+Built circa 1852, the small limestone residence now sits in the patio of Burger Moe's restaurant.

 Justus Ramsey came to Minnesota in 1849 with his brother Alexander Ramsey, who had been appointed Minnesota's first territorial governor.
 There is no evidence that Justus ever lived in the house himself, opting instead to rent it out to fellow pioneers.